AndrewKa/pyexpo/README.rst

   or more complicated manipulations (is it possible with std argparse?):

   * ``--x-next-name_of_param_in_next_action_or_num_of_position``

+  or make it work like stack! (explore Forth, please!)

 - let's make it possible to run in `specified virtualenv`_